sharkymark/v2-templates/envbox/README.md

 # Kubernetes pod with a privileged container running dockerd

+### Changes 2024-08-05

+1. Notice use of `data.coder_workspace_owner.me`, a new 2024 Coder change in their Terraform provider that replaced `data.coder_workspace.me.owner`

+### Overview

+Give a Kubernetes-managed container the ability to run a docker host and containers for development needs.

 ### Apps included
 1. A web-based terminal
 1. VS Code Web (powered by code-server)